liamzdenek/ferment-ai/memory-bank/activeContext.md

    - `ecs-implementation-approach.md`: Detailed implementation approach for each component
    - `ecs-migration-guide.md`: Strategy for migrating from the old architecture to the new one

+4. **Journal Modularization**: We have modularized the Journal implementation into specialized manager classes:
+   - **EventManager**: Handles event publication and subscription
+   - **EventTypeManager**: Manages event type registration and validation
+   - **EntityManager**: Handles entity creation and management
+   - **ComponentManager**: Manages components attached to entities
+   - **SystemManager**: Handles system registration and lifecycle
+   - **ProcessManager**: Manages process creation and lifecycle
+   - **SerializationManager**: Handles serialization and deserialization

 ## Recent Decisions

 1. **Entity-Component-System Pattern**: We've decided to adopt the ECS pattern for our architecture, where entities are just identifiers, components are pure data, and systems contain the logic.